Thinklab-SJTU/awesome-ml4co/README.md

 16. **Machine Learning for Electronic Design Automation (EDA) : A Survey** TODAES, 2021. [journal](https://arxiv.org/abs/2102.03357)

     *Huang, Guyue and Hu, Jingbo and He, Yifan and Liu, Jialong and Ma, Mingyuan and Shen, Zhaoyang and Wu, Juejian and Xu, Yuanfan and Zhang, Hengrui and Zhong, Kai and others*

+17. **A Survey for Solving Mixed Integer Programming via Machine Learning** Neurocomputing, 2022. [journal](https://www.sciencedirect.com/science/article/pii/S0925231222014035)

+    *Jiayi Zhang and Chang Liu and Xijun Li and Hui-Ling Zhen and Mingxuan Yuan and Yawen Li and Junchi Yan*

 ## [Problems](#content)